lhcb/bender-tutorials/getting-started/twouseless.md

 setData  ( inputdata , catalogs , castor = castor ,  grid = ['RAL','CERN','GRIDKA'] )
 ```
   2. Second, for CERN, one can use option `castor = True`, that activates the
-local look-up on input files at CERN-CASTOR and CERN-EOS storages
+local look-up on input files at CERN-CASTOR and CERN-EOS storage
 (`root://castorlhcb.cern.ch` and `root://eoslhcb.cern.ch`).
 This look-up is much faster than the first option,
 but here the success is not guaranteed, since not all files have their replicas at CERN.
   3. Third, for access to special locations, e.g. some local files, Bender also makes a try to look into
      directories specified via the environment variable `BENDERDATAPATH` (column separated list of paths)
      and also  try to contruct the file names using the content of environment variable `BENDERDATAPREFIX`
-     (semicolumn separated list of prefixes used for constryction the final file name).
+     (semicolon separated list of prefixes used for construction the final file name).
      The  file name is constructed using all `(n+1)*(m+1)` variants, where `n` is number of items in
      `BENDERDATAPATH` and  `m` is number of items in `BENDERDATAPREFIX`.
      Using the combination of  `BENDERDATAPATH` and `BENDERDATAPREFIX` variables one can make very powerful